yvonnesarah/Password-Generator/README.md

 # Password-Generator

-## Description
+## 📌 Description
-Create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
-It allows customization of password criteria such as length, inclusion of uppercase letters, lowercase letters, numbers and special characters.
+This is a web-based application that allows employees to generate secure, random passwords based on their chosen criteria.
+The app runs in a browser and dynamically updates the HTML and CSS through JavaScript.
+It features a user-friendly and responsive design, ensuring compatibility across different screen sizes.
+Users can customize password criteria such as length, uppercase and lowercase letters, numbers, and special characters.

-## Prerequisites
+## 🛠 Prerequisites
 N/A

-## Features
+## 📋 Criteria
-* Customize password length (between 10 to 64 characters).
+* Customize password length (10 to 64 characters).
-* Include uppercase letters, lowercase letters, numbers and special characters.
+* Include/exclude uppercase letters, lowercase letters, numbers, and special characters.
-* Responsive design for mobile and desktop use.
+* Responsive design for both mobile and desktop use.
-* Generate password with a click of a button.
+* Generate a secure password with a single click.

-## Criteria
-* Generate a password when the button is clicked
-  * Present a series of prompts for password criteria
+Functionality
+* Clicking the "Generate Password" button prompts users to select their desired password criteria.
+Users can specify:
-* Length of password
+   * Length (must be between 10 and 64 characters).
-      * At least 10 characters but no more than 64.
-* Character types
-      * Lowercase
-      * Uppercase
-      * Numeric
-      * Special characters ($@%&*, etc)
+   * Inclusion of uppercase letters, lowercase letters, numbers, and special characters.
-  * Code should validate for each input and at least one character type should be selected
+* The application validates user input to ensure at least one character type is selected.
-  * Once prompts are answered then the password should be generated and displayed in an alert or written to the page
+* Once criteria are set, the password is generated and displayed either in an alert or directly on the page.

- ## Technologies Used
+## 💻 Technologies Used
  Built with:
 * HTML
 * CSS
 * JavaScript

-## Installation
+## 🚀 Installation
-N/A
+No installation required.
+The application runs directly in a web browser.

-## Usage
+## 📚 Usage
-* Open the Password Generator web application in your browser.
+1. Open the Password Generator in your browser.
-* Choose the desired password length using the input field.
+2. Choose the desired password length.
-* Click Ok or Cancel for the options for including uppercase letters, lowercase letters, numbers and special characters.
+3. Select options for including uppercase letters, lowercase letters, numbers, and special characters.
-* Click the "Generate Password" button to generate a password based on your criteria.
+4. Click the "Generate Password" button.

-## Project Link
+5. View your generated password in an alert or on the webpage.

+## 🔗 Live Demo & Repository
-Application can can be viewed here:
+Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/Password-Generator/)

 * [Repository](https://github.com/yvonnesarah/Password-Generator)

-## Screenshot(S)
+## 🖼 Screenshot(S)
-Password Generator
+Password Generator Interface
 ![Screenshot](assets/images/password-generator.png "Password Generator")

-Password Characters
+Password Character Selection

 ![Screenshot](assets/images/password-characters.png "Password Generator Characters")

-Password Lowercase Letters
+Lowercase Letters Example

 ![Screenshot](assets/images/password-lowercase-letters.png "Password Generator Characters Lowercase Letters")

-Lowercase Password Example
+Generated Password with Lowercase Letters
 ![Screenshot](assets/images/lowercase-password.png "Lowercase Password Example")

-Special Characters/numbers Password Example
+Special Characters & Numbers Example
 ![Screenshot](assets/images/password-special-chars-numbers.png "Special Characters/numbers Password Example")

-## Credit
+## 👥 Credit
 N/A

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.